 Recently, though, a friend who still does genealogy sent me my great-grandfather Strobel’s obituary.
 (The surname was misspelled on my father’s birth certificate.)
-In honor of the upcoming original Memorial Day, founded by a Civil War vet, I’ll copy the obit.
+In honor of Veterans Day, here is the obit.

 “Mr. Strobel was a veteran of the Civil War, having served with Co.
 D, First Missouri Cavalry.
 Mr. Michel, aged 90, of Altamont, who served in the same company with Mr. Strobel, attended the services Monday afternoon.